hetznercloud/apps/apps/hetzner/wireguard/README.md

 tar -C /usr/local/bin -xzf caddy_*_linux_amd64.tar.gz caddy
 ```

 To update wireguard-ui, please download the latest release from their [releases page](https://github.com/ngoduykhanh/wireguard-ui/releases) and extract the `wireguard-ui` binary to `/usr/local/bin` like shown above.
 Because of some recent patches, that did not make it into the latest wireguard-ui release yet, you might temporarily find more up to date builds [here](https://github.com/MarcusWichelmann/wireguard-ui/releases).
+If this is the case, please use these.

 After everything is up to date again, please restart the affected systemd services: